-CUNY OpenLab: This course uses the OpenLab online community.
-You can find our OpenLab space here: https://openlab.citytech.cuny.edu/corbetteng1101lc65fall2019/.
+CUNY OpenLab: This course uses OpenLab.
+You can find our OpenLab course space here:

-Course Materials: Please add the Google Drive app to your computing device to facilitate document sharing.
-All course assignments and materials I provide will go into a shared Google Drive folder called "Course Documents Archive."
-You will be able to access and print copies of course materials at any time from this folder.
-You will also have an individual folder that only you and I will have access to.
-You will upload your completed assignments to this individual folder for my review.
-Your shared folder is the only way I accept course materials for evaluation.
-If you email or share files directly with me life of a course learn more, earn better grades, and are better prepared to enter the professional workforce.
-If you are not actively participating in this class then you are wasting your precious money and time.
-Most alarmingly, you are wasting your best chance to acquire many of the skills necessary to begin your career as a degreed professional.
+Course Materials: All course assignments and materials I provide will go into a shared Google Drive folder life of a course learn more, earn better grades, and are better prepared to enter the professional workforce.
+If you are not actively participating in this class then you are wasting precious money and time, and you will not graduate with the skills necessary to ensure your employment as a degreed professional.